fbpx

 With routine and repetitive tasks out of the way, technology leaves room for the human side of recruitment, which is the spark that brings matchmaking to life.
 Like Sergio says, going 100% digital is a risk, because technology is cold.
 Meaning, technology can’t vouch for candidates or companies the way a recruiter can.

-“An AI can’t keep an agile conversation with a person and convince them on a big life decision such as changing jobs.” – Sergio Valladares, Business Transformation Director at gpac
+“An AI can’t keep an agile conversation with a person and convince them on a big life decision such as changing jobs.” – Sergio Valladares, Chief Technology Officer at gpac

 Having a person involved in the process goes beyond the power of first impressions.
 “It’s better to connect people through people, at the very least in the first stage of the process.
 But overall matchmaking involves hand-picking people, convincing them of the opportunity, and negotiation, all of which requires that human touch”.